nonya123456/raylib/README.md

-This is a fork of Raylib, packaged for Zig.
+This is a fork of Raylib(v5.0), packaged for Zig(v0.13.0).
 Unnecessary files have been deleted

 ```
 // build.zig